ashraf2047/rails-online-store/README.md

 * Listening on tcp://0.0.0.0:3000
 Use Ctrl-C to stop
 ```
-### Sign up a user - returns the web token used for authentication
+### Then sign up a user - this returns the web token used for authentication

 ```
 $ http 0.0.0.0:3000/signup name=Joe email=Joe@email.com password=foobar password_confirmation=foobar